FATE ONE: A Prophecy

 “If the tales are to be believed as gospel, the Aegis should be somewhere in the direction of the continent of Dia to the south, possibly as close as the Metas Desert, near the oasis village of Torrah.”
 Her informative tone shifts to one less relaxed.
 “The Helgram, however, may be a more treacherous earning, out among the massive mountainous region north of Gaea…”

-Terra’s held glance at her, avoiding the view of her rather buxom presence, before re-eyeing the sword.
+Terra holds glance at her, avoiding the view of her rather buxom presence, before re-eyeing the sword.
 He catches a glimpse of a large gem at the center of the crossguard, unable to make out its detail hidden underneath the folded wings.
 Flipping it to the opposite side bears only a grayed shallow dome in the similar position, quelling his curiosity with some disappointment.

 He looks back up to her, with an inquisitive tone.
 “If I may be so bold to ask, should the other two exist… What importance are they?”

 With all the trust in the world Terra has for Requiem, even he has his hesitations with this newly recited fable.
 Sensing this with an understanding, she chuckles in her response.
-“Maybe it is just my unending curiosity…”
+“Perhaps it is just my unending curiosity…”

 She then stands up again, walking around her desk directly toward Terra.
 She stops shy of him before leaning in, taking a more serious look on her face.
 Her emerald-cast eyes seem to gleam, be it reflecting the warm candlelight or something less natural.